draeger-lab/refinegems/docs/source/index.rst

 * Balancing the masses and charges with `MassChargeCuration (MCC) <https://github.com/Biomathsys/MassChargeCuration>`__\ :footcite:p:`Mostolizadeh2026_mcc`
 * Correcting a biomass objective function with `BOFdat <https://github.com/jclachance/BOFdat>`__

-License and brand assets
+Licence and brand assets
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The refineGEMs source code is distributed under the MIT license.
-The project logo is licensed separately under `CC BY 4.0
+The refineGEMs source code is distributed under the MIT licence.
+The project logos are licensed separately under `CC BY 4.0
 <https://creativecommons.org/licenses/by/4.0/>`__; see the :doc:`brand usage
-guide <brand>` for attribution, colors, minimum size, clear space, and acceptable modifications.
+guide <brand>` for attribution, colours, minimum size, clear space, and acceptable modifications.

 Contributing
 ^^^^^^^^^^^^

 Bug reports, feature requests, documentation improvements, and pull requests are welcome.
-The repository provides GitHub issue forms and a pull request template; see :doc:`development` for links to the contribution guide, templates, and review checklist.
+The repository provides GitHub issue templates; see :doc:`development` for contribution guidance and review notes.

 How to cite
 -----------